aman0003/Python-Batch/README.md

 ## Let's code together.
 Share your ideas and your code.
 Make contributions and build something together!
+## To make a new repository under "Python Batch", you can click on "Use this Template".
-## To make a new program or mini project and want to code on that together, you can click on "Use this Template".
+## To make a new program or mini project and want to code on that together, you can click on create file or you can also start a project.

 ## Welcome to GitHub Pages